 And I do agree this can be a bit overwhelming for the more old-school marketers, including some of the big Fortune500s, who are dealing with the realization that traditional marketing methods alone won’t work.

 That said, I thought of putting together a list of my top 10 marketing tools, that I use on a daily basis (in alphabetical order).
 Some of them are paid, and some of these great tools are actually free (at least the basic features which by itself are often enough).

 1. AllTop: Guy Kawasaki, a marketing legend, co-founded this website, and it’s a great aggregation of about 30,000 RSS feeds organized into 1,500 topics ranging from adoption to zoology.

-The other half of this website is called called HolyKaw.
-HolyKaw provides a continuous flow of diverse stories, and a great source for picking up interesting reshares.
+The other half of this website is called HolyKaw.
+HolyKaw provides a continuous flow of diverse stories and a great source for picking up interesting reshares.

 3. Google Alerts: This is the most useful, easy to set up, and free tool, you can use to monitor the web for interesting new content, mentions of your brand, your own personal brand, your competitors, industry leaders and so on.

-We’ve developed our own social media monitoring technology with enterprise level organisations in mind, and if you are interested in seeing what more complex tools like Synthesio can offer, the please do get in touch by requesting a demo below.
+We’ve developed our own social media monitoring technology with enterprise-level organisations in mind, and if you are interested in seeing what more complex tools like Synthesio can offer, then please do get in touch by requesting a demo below.

 Hootsuite can be very useful in adding a stream with the keyword that represents your search.
 First, add a stream, type in the keyword or phrase, and then add the stream.
 Remember to select the right account under which you’re monitoring the brand.
 You can also do searches for your brand on Hootsuite for Twitter and Facebook.
 There are free, pro and enterprise accounts available.